Sky to hike broadband and TV prices by £67 a year – but you may be able to leave penalty-free

 How much prices will rise by depends on which Sky package you have – but the average will be 8.1%

-Sky wouldn't confirm the individual price increases customers face, but said the average rise will be £5.60 a month or 8.1%.
+Sky wouldn't confirm the individual price increases broadband and TV customers face, but said the average rise will be £5.60 a month or 8.1%.
 It will be writing to affected customers from Thursday 16 February to confirm their new prices.

 Separately, the provider announced last month that Sky Mobile customers who are out of contract will see price rises of 9% on average from Tuesday 14 February – see our Sky Mobile price hikes MSE News story for more info.